Secret Management

 Environment Variables Provider

-Read the secret directly from the environment variables:
+Reads secrets directly from environment variables:

-"secretProviders": {
+"secretProvider": {

 "env": {

-"class": "lucee.runtime.secrets.EnvVarSecretProvider",
+"class": "lucee.runtime.security.EnvVarSecretProvider",

 "custom": {